 Hüseyin Küçükali

-His works have been supported by the Turkish Green Crescent Society, Heart Research UK, The Alan Turing Institute, UK Research and Innovation, and numerous colleagues.
+My works have been supported by the Turkish Green Crescent Society, Heart Research UK, The Alan Turing Institute, UK Research and Innovation, European Commission and numerous brilliant colleagues.

 AREAS OF INTEREST